Daheltechies25/SQL/README.md

 ## 🗃️ Dataset 2: Used in Session 6

-This dataset includes four tables and is used for analyzing supply chain of a fashion store.
+This dataset includes four tables and is used for analyzing the operations of a manufacturing company.

 | Table Name     | Description                            | File
 |----------------|----------------------------------------|-------------|